-- 160. The probability of recombination occurring in viruses is dependent on co-circulation of different viruses in the same geographical area, genetic similarity between the viruses, rate of co-infection of a host with both viruses and viral population size within the infected host cell.
+162. The probability of recombination occurring in viruses is dependent on co-circulation of different viruses in the same geographical area, genetic similarity between the viruses, rate of co-infection of a host with both viruses and viral population size within the infected host cell.
 For recombination between the GMO and a strain of CPV-2 or another parvovirus to occur, both strains would need to be present and replicating in the same cell at the same time.
-This could occur if: - i. the dog vaccinated with the GMO is exposed to another strain of CPV-2 before or after vaccination; - ii. two different live attenuated CPV-2 vaccines are administered at the same time; or - iii. a susceptible animal is infected by a parvovirus and infected by the GMO following exposure to a vaccinated dog or from GMO shed into the environment.
+This could occur if:

+- i. the dog vaccinated with the GMO is exposed to another strain of CPV-2 before or after vaccination; - ii. two different live attenuated CPV-2 vaccines are administered at the same time; or - iii. a susceptible animal is infected by a parvovirus and infected by the GMO following exposure to a vaccinated dog, from GMO shed into the environment; - iv. the GMO is mistakenly administered to a non-canid species or is used off-label by a veterinarian into an infected animal.